Orlyonok: Orlyonok culture

+Eaglet Circle

-The Eaglet Circle is the smallest stable self-governing, self-regulating unit, usually under 35 kids, unlike Boy Scouts, of both genders, directed by two or more Eaglet Circle Leaders.
+The Eaglet Circle is the smallest stable self-governing, self-regulating unit, usually under 35 children, unlike Boy Scouts, of both genders, directed by two or more Eaglet Circle Leaders.
 Initially members of the Eaglet Circle are called "Eaglet Candidates", and the actual "Eaglet" title has to be earned by successfully completing tasks assigned, while displaying a positive attitude.
 The processes of officially establishing the Eaglet Circle and assigning individual Eaglet titles happens during the second and third weeks of camp.

 The Eaglet Circle, while supervised and directed by one or more Eaglet Circle Leaders, is also governed by the Eaglet Circle Captain (elected permanently for the duration of the camp) and the Eaglet Circle Captain of the Day (elected daily during the evening meeting).
 There are sometimes more than one Captain that addresses different aspects of the Eaglet Circle (for example, for the duration of a trip there could be the Trip Captain in addition to the main one), but they all work together with the Eaglet Circle, with the Eaglet Circle meeting having the final say on things that affect everybody.

 Throughout the day, there could be multiple smaller units formed, Task Committees.
-The smallest Task Committee may be 3–4 kids that will work on assignments.
+The smallest Task Committee may be 3–4 children that will work on assignments.
 For example, an entire Eaglet Circle may have to come up with a stage performance, and to make the task easier, will break into smaller Task Committees addressing various parts: stage setup, choreography, music, script, troop, etc. etc. Once work commences, results are reported at the Eaglet Circle meeting.

 Eaglet Circles obey five Eaglet Circle laws and follow about a dozen traditions.
 Each Eaglet Circle is also supposed to have some kind of signature, distinguishing it from other circles, and this is where creativity and improvisation plays an important part; simply copying what others have done before is viewed as below the Eaglet Circle's self-respect.
 The Eaglet Circle's signature could be a song, a T-shirt, a name, a talisman or a mascot, or the combination of all of these, but altogether it should have some form of meaning for the particular Eaglet Circle that it represents.

+Eaglet Circle Laws

 The original laws and traditions brought by Communards in 1962 and 1963 now became these: